PathoSyn: Imaging-Pathology MRI Synthesis via Disentangled Deviation Diffusion: Experimental Evaluation

-Fig.~\ref{comp} (bottom left) provides a granular evaluation of Intensity and Texture Consistency, encompassing first-order statistics (Mean, Skewness, Kurtosis) and second-order GLCM metrics (Contrast, Homogeneity).
-Radiologically, high-grade gliomas are defined by their extreme heterogeneity, characterized by high intensity variance and specific gradient magnitudes at the infiltrative margins.
-The alignment of our results with authentic clinical data across these descriptors confirms that PathoSyn effectively models the complex internal photometric environment of the lesion.
-This level of textural fidelity is essential to ensure that diagnostic models trained on these data are sensitive to the subtle variations of tissue used to determine tumor grade.
+Fig.~\ref{comp} (top right) reports Intensity and Texture Consistency, including first-order statistics (Mean, Skewness, Kurtosis) and second-order GLCM metrics (Contrast, Homogeneity).
+High-grade gliomas are radiologically defined by pronounced heterogeneity, with high intensity variance and characteristic gradients at infiltrative margins.
+The close match between our results and clinical data across these descriptors shows that PathoSyn accurately models the lesion’s internal photometric structure.
+This textural fidelity is crucial for training diagnostic models that are sensitive to subtle tissue variations used to determine tumor grade.

+Fig.~\ref{comp} (bottom left) measures the Deep Conceptual Texture Distance as a proxy for high-level semantic alignment.
+Radiologists characterize gliomas by complex morphologies, including internal mottling, rim enhancement, and central necrosis.
+Holistic models tend to yield over-smoothed or biologically sterile textures, but PathoSyn: Diff achieves the smallest conceptual distance to the BRaTS distribution, indicating that its latent space captures the semantic markers critical for diagnosis.
+This high-level alignment helps prevent shortcut learning: if synthetic data contain digital artifacts or lack biological complexity, downstream models may learn fake cues instead of real pathology.
+By narrowing this conceptual gap, PathoSyn encourages segmentation and classification networks to learn the same radiomic signatures found in patients, improving clinical reliability and generalization to real-world workflows.

-Fig.~\ref{comp} (bottom right) presents the Empirical Cumulative Distribution Function (CDF) of the global feature distance to the real pathological manifold.
-This curve provides a population-level assessment of generative reliability.
-The pronounced shift to the left of the PathoSyn curve indicates that the model consistently produces samples within the "clinically acceptable" range of the authentic distribution.
-In a clinical context, this distributional stability confirms that the framework does not merely produce isolated high-quality samples but consistently populates the data space with diverse and biologically credible digital twins.
-This minimizes the risk of generating outlier samples that could degrade the robustness of downstream clinical AI applications.
+Fig.~\ref{comp} (bottom right) shows the Empirical CDF of the global feature distance to the real pathological manifold, providing a population-level view of generative reliability.
+The leftward shift of the PathoSyn curve indicates that samples consistently fall within the clinically acceptable region of the true distribution.
+Clinically, this distributional stability means the framework does not just produce occasional high-quality images but reliably generates diverse, biologically credible digital twins, reducing the risk of outliers that could undermine downstream clinical AI robustness.